LinkAnonymous/LinkAnonymous.github.io/index.md

     <img src="images/HW_metric_Prop.png"
          style="zoom:100%"/>
     <br>
+    Figure 2.
 Visualization of the change of HW metrics in the process of propagation
     </center>
 </div>